To highlight the grammatical basis of any proposals, it is necessary to find and highlight its main members. These include the subject and predicate.

 The word "may", "should", "must not", "should" are included in a compound predicate.

-Advice 2: How to determine the grammatical basis of the proposal
+Advice 2 : What is the grammatical basis of the proposal